 By Susan Braden

-If one of your tooth has been infected, then you will likely root canal.
+If one of your teeth has been infected, then you will likely need a root canal.
 The very thought of this procedure scares many people, both physically and financially.
 Many patients have heard horror stories about the pain and expensive price of a root canal.
 If you would like more information about the steps of a root canal treatment, here is what you can expect your dentist to do to your tooth.

 After your dentist numbs your affected tooth, he or she will stretch a sheet of rubber around it, called a “rubber dam.”
 The primary purpose of a root canal is to clean bacteria out of your tooth.
 Since saliva contains bacteria, the rubber dam keeps your tooth saliva-free so as not to recontaminate it while the procedure is being performed.